Al-741/PPMS-Project---AM/README.md

 - All the sections are in the body to showcase what the user will see with all the options

 ## License
-This project is an exercises.
+This project is an exercises for Stratocore Company.